403unlocker/best403unlocker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About best403unlocker

-I had so many challenge in choosing the best DNS sni proxy server thats fits my internet service provider so I develope an script that tests the speed of the DNSs so I won't waste my time on finding the best DNS server
+I had so many challenges in choosing the best DNS sni proxy server that fits my internet service provider so I developed an script that tests the speed of the DNSes so I won't waste my time on finding the best DNS server.

 ![output](https://github.com/ArmanTaheriGhaleTaki/speed-test-dns/assets/88885103/d83c954e-5f3c-434e-ae4b-f119d69a4220)